-Some of the most common ways to make a gift to Moravian Theological Seminary are to write a check, give a credit card number, or donate online.
+Some of the most common ways to make a gift to Moravian Theological Seminary are to write a check, make a gift using a credit card, or donate online.

 A gift of cash could be right for you if: